You know losing weight would both make you feel and look better.

 8. Eat proper food

-It’s easy to get overwhelmed by all the different diet advice that exist today, both on the internet and from people around us.
+It’s easy to get overwhelmed by all the different diet advice that exists today, both on the internet and from people around us.

 - Should you eat high-fat?

 - Should you avoid eating in the evening?

 In the end, what’s most important is the quality of the food that you eat.

 Choose fresh and nutrient dense ingredients that haven’t been processed:

 100g of apples = 52 calories 100g of crisps = ~530 calories

 This alone makes a massive difference when you try to lose weight.